Emergency Services Crisis Hotline: 503-771-5503 (8:00 a.m. – 5:00 p.m. Monday – Friday)

 VOA Oregon’s Home Free continues to operate their Crisis Hotline for survivors of domestic and sexual violence.
-Our Crisis Hotline advocates can be reached at 503-771-5503 from 8AM-5PM Monday – Friday.
+Bilingual (Spanish/English) advocates and interpreters for additional languages available upon request.
 Calls should be answered when dialed and voicemails should be returned within a business day.

 Crisis Hotline advocates can provide emotional support, safety planning, referrals to community resources, assistance with relocation, and connection to address confidentiality programs.
 Crisis Hotline advocates can also connect survivors to emergency motel vouchers, referrals to housing services, and safety and stabilization assessments when available.

-VOA Oregon’s Home Free has also newly created a Restraining Order Hotline to respond to community needs around restraining orders during the recent crisis.
-Restraining Order advocates can be reached at 503-802-0506 from 8AM-4PM Monday-Friday.
+VOA Oregon’s Home Free also has a Restraining Order Hotline to respond to restraining orders needs during the recent crisis.
 Calls should be answered when dialed and voicemails should be returned within a business day.
+Interpreters for these services are available upon request.

 Restraining Order advocates can answer questions from survivors and community partners around completing restraining order paperwork, options for filing petitions and appearing at court hearings, restraining order violations and enforcement, and service of restraining orders.
 Advocates can also assist with safety planning and provide information and emotional support.
 Advocates are not attorneys and cannot provide legal advice.